 Apart from hearing injuries, noise can give symptoms of stress such as raised blood pressure, raised heart rate, insomnia, difficulty in concentrating, headache and general tiredness.
 Therefore the EU Commission has set objectives and targets regarding noise pollution.

-The objective is to reduce the number of people affected by long-term high levels of noise by around 10% by year 2010 and 20% by year 2020 (based on year 2000 and an estimated 100 million people).
+The objective is to reduce the number of people affected by long-term high levels of noise by around 20% by year 2020 (based on year 2000 and an estimated 100 million people).